When it comes to winning scholarships, geek

 Sponsored by CME Group & the National Cattlemen's Foundation, ten (10) scholarships of $1,500 will be awarded to outstanding students who are pursuing careers in the beef industry.
 Fields of study may include education, communications, production, research or any other area involved with the beef industry.
 The purpose of this program is to identify and encourage talented and thoughtful students [...]
 More

 This grant was created to honor Gary LaFontaine and the aquatic entomology he loved and spent his life studying.
-A Fund has been established in the FFF Foundation, to support graduate students (MS or PhD) doing a research project in aquatic entomology.
-A resume, a short synopsis of the project, and letter of recommendation from his or her faculty advisor are requested for each candidate. [...]
+A Fund has been established in the FFF Foundation, to support graduate students (MS or Ph.D.) doing a research project in aquatic entomology.
+A minimum of five years membership and service to the FFI is required.
+Nominations will be forwarded to the VP of Education and the Education [...]
 More

 Each year, NPC awards a $10,000 academic scholarship to one graduate-level student conducting research for the benefit of the potato industry.
 The winner is selected based on a number of criteria, including academic achievement, leadership abilities, potato-related areas of graduate study, benefit to the U.S. potato industry/commercial value, extracurricular activities, and grades.

-These scholarships are provided to encourage undergraduate sophomores and junior students to pursue careers in marketing of milk or dairy products.
-Major areas can include: Dairy or Agricultural Marketing, Dairy Product Development, Dairy Quality Control or Testing, Dairy Foods or Nutrition, and Food Product Science.
-Scholarships are based on leadership, experience, academic ability and interests [...]
+These scholarships are provided to encourage undergraduate sophomores and junior students to pursue careers in the marketing of milk or dairy products.
+Major areas can include Dairy or Agricultural Marketing, Dairy Product Development, Dairy Quality Control or Testing, Dairy Foods or Nutrition, and Food Product Science.
+Scholarships are based on leadership, experience, academic ability and [...]
 More

 The Our World-Underwater Scholarship provides a hands-on introduction to underwater and other aquatic-related endeavors for young persons with an interest in underwater–related disciplines.
 Students must be 21 to 26 years of age, be in high academic standing, fluent in English and certified as a rescue diver or equivalent with a minimum 25 dives logged in the past two years.
 If you are chosen as [...]
 More